What’s Going on With the FBI Investigation Into Allegations Against Kavanaugh?

 Is the scope of the investigation under scrutiny?

-Quite a bit.
-On CNN’s State of the Union, Democratic senator Amy Klobuchar derided the White House’s strict parameters, saying, “You can’t interview this person, you can’t look at this time period, you can only look at these people from one side of the street from when they were growing up.”
-Democratic Senator Mazie Hirono similarly criticized the scope of the investigation on ABC’s This Week, asserting that the White House’s limitations could make the probe a “farce.”
+Trump originally approved a limited investigation, which attracted backlash.
+Democratic senator Amy Klobuchar derided the White House’s strict parameters, saying, “You can’t interview this person, you can’t look at this time period, you can only look at these people from one side of the street from when they were growing up.”
+Democratic Senator Mazie Hirono similarly criticized the original scope of the investigation, asserting that the White House’s limitations could make the probe a “farce.”

-In a New York Times op-ed, deputy assistant attorney general Harry Litman wrote, slammed the constraints, which he writes “are very unusual, if not unprecedented for such an investigation.”

-He continued: “And they sharply reduce the prospects that the bureau will generate the sort of information that the Judiciary Committee has requested and the country deserves to have.”
+Although Trump responded to the backlash, announcing on Monday that the FBI could interview more than the four original witnesses, not all of the public’s worries have been assuaged.
+The FBI must still conclude its investigation by Friday, which gives the bureau little time to contact additional sources.
+Furthermore, Trump suggested that he wanted the scope of the investigation to stay limited to the sexual-assault allegations, as he asserted that it was hypocritical of Democrats to condemn Kavanaugh’s alleged drinking, saying, “I happen to know some United States senators, one who’s on the other side who’s pretty aggressive.”
+He also did not address looking into the possibility that Kavanaugh lied under oath.